sebivenlo/esd-2024-elasticsearch/presentation/presentation.md

 - Holds a collection of documents.
 - Implicit index
     -  Dynamically mapped data types based on received data
-    - Useful for quick start, but can be too basic for advanced use cases
+    - Useful for quick start, but can be too basic/wrong for advanced use cases
 - Explicit index
     - Manually configured field data types BEFORE any data is saved in the index
-    - Our choice for finer control
 - Most commonly used data types:
     - Boolean, keywords, numbers, dates, text, ...